Matthew Groves, M.A.

 Title/s: Director of Fine Arts

 Office #: Mundelein 918A; Ralph Arnold Fine Arts Annex 207

 External Webpage: http://www.matthewgrovesceramics.com/

-Matthew Groves is an Assistant Professor of Fine Art in the Department of Fine and Performing Arts, where he teach Ceramics & Sculpture.
+Matthew Groves is the Director of Fine Arts in the Department of Fine and Performing Arts, where he teach Ceramics & Sculpture.